jrdegbe/thamesthrive-api/docs/ai/templates/plugin_docs.md

 # Your task

-You have been assigned the task of documenting the Tracardi plugin.
+You have been assigned the task of documenting the ThamesThrive plugin.

 Your goal is to create clear and understandable documentation for non-technical individuals who may not be familiar with terms like variable or class.
 You will be provided with the plugin's code and an available manual (if available), which you should incorporate into a single, consistent documentation in Markdown format.

-The documentation should begin with the plain plugin name not `Tracardi Plugin Documentation:`.
-Do not mention that user has to refer to the Tracardi documentation for more information (the generated text is the documentation).
+The documentation should begin with the plain plugin name not `ThamesThrive Plugin Documentation:`.
+Do not mention that user has to refer to the ThamesThrive documentation for more information (the generated text is the documentation).

 Use only plain English to describe the code and its components.
 Avoid including any code or plugin metadata in the documentation, except where necessary for clarity.
 Use the logic from the code to describe its purpose and how it works.